mahmed-mdsol/cruisecontrolrb_to_hipchat/README.md

-This is a little Sinatra app notifies Hipchat of any changes in the build status on your CruiseControl.rb install.
+This is a little Sinatra app notifies Hipchat of any changes in the build status on your CruiseControl.rb install (with a piratey flair!)

+Adapted from andrewpbrett/cruisecontrolrb_to_hipchat and customized a bit for my own use.

-Heroku-ready!
+## Heroku-ready!

 Just follow these steps:

 1. Grab a copy of the source